juanMarinero/juanmarinero.github.io/content/en/blogs/tolkien.md

 ## Hidden extra

 Did you read this far my fellow friend?
-You have earned a *precious* treasure!
-Have fun with the last meme!
+You have earned a *precious* treasure, the last meme!

 <!-- Read layouts/shortcodes/rawhtml.html to insert raw HTML -->
 {{< rawhtml >}}